scivico/crypto-sentiment-data-pipeline/README.md

 This fully automated data pipeline addresses this issue by fetching daily and historical data from multiple providers, including Alpha Vantage and CoinGecko.
 By default, the pipeline retrieves daily current data and enables users to retrieve historical records for any desired time period.

-This pipeline is developed to be fully hosted on GCP and is orchestrated with Prefect, so it doesn't require manual involvolvement.
+This pipeline is developed to be fully hosted on GCP and is orchestrated with Prefect, so it doesn't require any manual involvolvement.
 The section below describes its inner workings in greater detail.

 ## Tech Stack